Instructor of Music Theory, Interlochen Arts Academy

 Thomas Childs is Instructor of Music Theory at Interlochen Arts Academy.
 A composer interested in the collision of popular and classical music, he seeks to find a balance of accessibility and complexity to interest a broad spectrum of listeners.
 His diverse experiences range from studio and live work in Nashville and Boston to solo compositions for hardanger fiddle to chamber and orchestral works.
 The inflections of jazz and pop in his work create music that is hopefully as fun for you to listen to as it is for him to write.

 Dr. Childs' works have been performed from Pittsburgh to Paris.
-He has had pieces played by the Grammy-winning group eighth blackbird, Alia Musica and the Pittsburgh Symphony Orchestra.
-A winner of the MSU Honors Composition Award, his works have been featured at Tutti New Music Festival and CUA New Voices.
+He has had pieces performed by the Grammy-winning group eighth blackbird, Tala Rasa Percussion and Alia Musica.
+A winner of the MSU Honors Composition Award, his works have been recently featured at the International Clarinet Association Symposium and Interlochen's Shakespeare Festival.
 Dr. Childs also enjoys multi-discipline collaboration.